Emergency beacon

 EPIRBs emit a 406 MHz signal that is decoded by orbiting satellites.
 They are fixed beacons on board a ship.

-The different types of tags
+The different types of beacon

-The PLB tag
+The PLB beacon

 A PLB (Personal Location Beacon) performs the same function as an EPIRB.
 However, it is paired with a user, not a boat.
 It is triggered manually.
 The PLB must be registered with the maritime authorities.
 It is particularly suited to solo sailors.
 It can be attached to a lifejacket and has an LED light.
-The ocean signal plb3 belongs to this category.
+The ocean signal plb3 belongs to this category

-The tag AIS
+The beacon AIS

 A AIS beacon can be attached to a lifejacket or stored in a pocket.
 It can be triggered automatically or manually.
-There are two types of beacon AIS : MOB beacons and SART beacons.
+There are two types of beacon AIS: MOB beacons and SART beacons.
 A AIS beacon can only be perceived by vessels equipped with AIS receivers.
 This type of beacon can also be fitted with a stroboscopic LED to facilitate night-time rescue.
 This is the case with the ocean signal mob1.

 Différents types de balise